andela/hc-the-knights/README.md

 healthchecks is a watchdog for your cron jobs.
 It's a web server that listens for pings from your cron jobs, plus a web interface.

-It is live here: [http://healthchecks.io/](http://healthchecks.io/)
+It is live here: [HC-THE-KNIGHTS-Healthchecks](https://hc-the-knights.herokuapp.com/)

 The building blocks are:

-* Python 2 or Python 3
+* Python 3
-* Django 1.9
+* Django 1.11
 * PostgreSQL or MySQL

 ## Setting Up for Development